Divine grace is an extravagant theme in Genesis.

 The great marvel is that the “‘Lion of the tribe of Judah’” could and would use the lives of His flawed human children to typify His great salvific work—plus inspire the inclusion of the notably strikingly minimal details in the biblical narratives to reflect this.

-Jo Ann Davidson, PhD, is Professor of Systematic Theology at the Seventh-day Adventist Theological Seminary of Andrews University Theological Seminary in Berrien Springs, Michigan, U.S.A.
+Jo Ann Davidson, PhD, is Professor of Systematic Theology at the Seventh-day Adventist Theological Seminary at Andrews University in Berrien Springs, Michigan, U.S.A.

 NOTES AND REFERENCES